Table of Contents

 Contact a dog bite lawyer.
 You should seek legal representation as soon as possible after a dog bite or attack.
 Ideally, you should look for an attorney who has experience in working with Florida dog bite cases and is familiar with state dog bite laws.
 With the help of an expert Florida dog bite lawyer, you may be able to obtain compensation for medical bills, other recovery-related costs, and overall pain and suffering.

-Contact the Experienced Dog Bite Attorneys at Lawlor, White & Murphy
+Contact the Experienced Fort Lauderdale Dog Bite Lawyers at Lawlor, White & Murphy

-At Lawlor, White & Murphey, our dedicated team of lawyers have pursued justice for injury victims across Florida for years with great success.
+At Lawlor, White & Murphey, our dedicated team of Fort Lauderdale Dog Bite Lawyers have pursued justice for injury victims across Florida for years with great success.
 Our efforts have not only be recognized by clients, but professional organization such as Avvo, Super Lawyers, and the Million Dollar Advocates Forum.
 We have helped many clients obtain just compensation after a dog attack, and we can help you too.
 Our law firm has the experience, resources, and talent you need to secure the compensation you need to move on with your life.

 You deserve the chance to recover fully and resume your life after suffering from a dog bite.
 Lawlor, White & Murphey can help you navigate Florida’s complex dog bite laws to ensure you get the compensation you need.
 Together, we can work to raise public awareness of the dangers of dog bites and prevent similar attacks from harming others in the future.
 Contact us today by filling out this convenient online contact form for your free consultation.